Admissions Committee for Ph.D.

 1. The field of study in which you are interested.

-2. A brief description of the research project in the field of interest you intend to present in the interview (background of the research field, research question, research objectives, methods you will use for each purpose, possible results, indicate another research approach that will promote the research).
+2. A brief description of the research project in the field of interest you intend to present in the interview (background of the research field, research question, research objectives, methods you will use for each purpose, possible results, and indicate another research approach that will promote the research).

-4. Your background, career goals and how your PhD program will advance you in achieving your academic goals.
+4. Your background, career goals, and how your PhD program will advance you in achieving your academic goals.

 8